LovelyBuggies/LovelyBuggies.github.io/notes/content/rl/from_pg_2_ppo.md

 - With continuous policy parameterization, the action probabilities change smoothly as a function of the learned parameter, whereas {{< katex >}}\epsilon{{< /katex >}}-greedy may change dramatically for an arbitrarily small change in the estimated action values.

-Since the major purpose of this article is to introduce PPO methods from PG, we omit some other important forms of PG here.
-Readers can find them in the Appendix.
+Since the major purpose of this article is to introduce PPO methods from PG, we omit some other forms of PG here.

 ### PG Theorem